 Joining Medicare is simple if you follow the proper steps.
-You may enter the federal government’s healthcare plan for retired seniors during Fall Open Enrollment.
+You may enter the federal government’s healthcare plan for retired seniors during Medicare Fall Open Enrollment.

 Here are essential points to know about how to approach, secure, and adjust a Medicare plan.

 Medicare’s Fall Open Enrollment occurs each year from October 15 through December 7.
 You might also come across sources that refer to it as the Annual Election Period.
 During this time, you can:

-Review Your Medicare Plan
+How to Review Your Medicare Plan?

 The best way to adjust your Medicare plan for the future is to thoroughly review your current healthcare and drug coverage.
 Make sure it includes all the medications and treatments you expect in the coming years.
 This information may change in the future as your health changes, so it’s a good idea to update your plan once per year.